 Cosplay in general

-We will appreciate if you bring a medieval or The Witcher-inspired costume with any level of sophistication, because you’ll help build the atmosphere of the entire con.
+We will appreciate it if you bring a medieval or The Witcher-inspired costume with any level of sophistication, because you’ll help build the atmosphere of the entire con.
 However, never forget that the costume is not everything.
 A real cosplayer is also a theatrical actor and behaves the part even using his body language!

 How to compete